 - Add the rice to a fine-mesh sieve and rinse a few times until almost clear, then drain.

-- Drain and rinse one can of chickpeas and put it aside for step 5.
+- Drain and rinse one can of chickpeas and set aside for step 5.
 Drain and rinse the other can of chickpeas and transfer to a food processor or small-capacity blender for step 8.

 - In a large saucepan or Dutch oven, heat the olive oil over medium-high heat.
 Once shimmering, add the carrots and onion.
 Season with a few pinches of salt.
-Stir occasionally, until softened and lightly browned, 8 to 10 minutes, deglazing the pot with a splash of broth if a lot of food sticks.
+Stir occasionally, until softened and lightly browned, about 10 minutes.

-- Add the rinsed rice and toss to coat for 1 minute, deglazing with a splash of broth as needed.
+- Add the rinsed rice and toss to coat in the aromatics and oil for 1 minute.
 Add one can of drained chickpeas, plus ยผ teaspoon kosher salt and pepper to taste.
 Toss to coat.
-Pour in the broth, followed by half of the chopped dill.
+Pour in the vegetable broth, followed by half of the chopped dill.
 Bring to a boil.

-- Cover the pan, and reduce the heat to low to maintain a simmer.
-Simmer for 15 minutes, stirring occasionally, or until the rice is soft.
+- Reduce the heat to low to maintain a simmer and cover the pan.
+Simmer, covered, for 15 minutes, stirring once or twice, or until the rice is soft.

 - While the soup simmers, roughly chop the spinach and make the chickpea puree.

-- Stir the Chickpea Puree into the soup, then add the chopped spinach.
-Simmer for 1 to 2 minutes, stirring frequently, until the soup thickens and greens slightly wilt.
+- Stir the Chickpea Puree into the soup to combine, then add the chopped spinach.
+Simmer for 1 to 2 minutes, or until the soup thickens and greens slightly wilt.

 - Off the heat, stir in the remaining dill and 1 tablespoon of lemon juice.
 Taste, adding salt/pepper or more lemon juice as desired.
 Transfer to bowls and drizzle each bowl with a bit of good-quality olive oil for richness.